-This Garmin Forerunner 245 review will prove what millions of runners already know: it's a great running watch.
-I'm yet to come across a Garmin watch I don't like.
-However, of all the Garmin wearables I tried, the Forerunner 245 is the best value-for-money running watch, walking the very thin line of being affordable while not cutting too many corners.
+This Garmin Forerunner 245 review will prove what millions of runners already know: this is a brilliant mid-range running watch.
+In fact, the Forerunner 245 is one of the best value-for-money running watches, walking the very thin line of being affordable while not cutting too many corners.

 Should you buy the Forerunner 245 if you own a Forerunner 235?
 Our recommendation is yes, you should, as the Forerunner 245 has been significantly improved since the release of its predecessor.
 The Garmin Forerunner 235 is still a decent running watch but the hardware improvements in the Forerunner 245 have made it the must-have running watch for people running in 2020.

 The Garmin Forerunner 245 has improved on many key features compared to the Forerunner 235.
 For instance, its battery lasts more than twice as long (11 hours with the FR 235 as opposed to a whopp24 hours with the FR 245 in GPS mode, although this reduces to 6 if you get the 245 Music and use it as a Bluetooth music player as well.

 Also, the screen has higher resolution: the Forerunner 245 sports a 240 x 240 pixels screen while the Forerunner 235's resolution is only 215 x 180 pixels.
 Better still, the younger Forerunner also weighs less than the old one (FR 245 – 38.5g, FR 235 – 42g).

 The Garmin Forerunner 245 uses Garmin's updated Elevate heart rate sensor which we found to be way more precise and reliable than the Forerunner 235's optical heart rate sensor.